Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Proof of Main Results

-\end{prop} We provide the proof of Lemma \ref{lemm:slln} in Appendix \ref{appendix:pf_slln}.
+\end{prop} We provide the proof of Lemma \ref{lemm:slln} in Section \ref{appendix:pf_slln} of the Supplementary Material.
 We show the proof of Proposition \ref{prop:clt} in the next subsection where we highlight the manner in which we make use of the condition $\Delta_n = o (n^{-1/ p})$, $p \ge 2$.
 By applying these two results to equation (\ref{eq:taylor_clt}), the proof of Theorem \ref{thm:clt} is complete.